aws/amazon-vpc-cni-k8s/cmd/cni-metrics-helper/README.md

 }
 ```

-2. You should have following ClusterRole and ClusterRoleBinding for the IRSA
+2. You should have similar ClusterRole and ClusterRoleBinding for the IRSA

 ```
 apiVersion: rbac.authorization.k8s.io/v1